frephs/Gnome-TextScaleSlider/README.md

 # Gnome Text Scale Slider
-Adding a slider to change the text scaling factor on gnome.
+Gnome Extension.
+Adds a slider to change the text scaling factor.
 Tested on version 42